 The best way to tackle cost management and growth is to find ways to create more cash to invest in the business.
 And while all these tactics represent a good start, they are just that: a start.

-To set your business up for long-term success, you need to build financial frugality and optimization into your company culture.
-This will get everyone looking for ways to save and make the company more profitable, something that is every startup owner’s dream.
+You must build financial frugality and optimization into your company culture to set your business up for long-term success.
+This will get everyone looking for ways to save and make the company more profitable, which is every startup owner’s dream.